EsakkiMuthu-dev/ForYou/README.md

 - Seamless connectivity for smooth video streaming
 - Synchronized YouTube video playback for shared viewing experiences
 - Intuitive and user-friendly interface for a seamless user experience
+- Video and audio call support for enhanced communication capabilities

 ## Technologies Used